FrezsSec/Setting-Up-OPNsense-Firewall-with-Suricata-IDS-IPS/README.md

 ### Downloading Rule Sets

-1. Navigate to the Download Tab for the next part of the setup. within the download tab, you can grab some free rule sets to get started.
-However, it's important to know these free sets aren't ideal for standalone use.
-They might not be updated as often as some paid, more professional options.
+1. Navigate to the Download Tab for the next part of the setup.
+Within the "Download" tab, you can access various rule sets to enhance your OPNsense configuration.
+It's important to note that the free rule sets available may not be as comprehensive or frequently updated as paid options.

 ![33](https://github.com/FrezsSec/Building-a-Secure-Network-Lab-Firewall-and-IDS-IPS-with-pfSense-and-Metasploitable-2/assets/173344802/473e10bb-76b4-4660-b64a-93d737d23d9a)

-2. Selecting and Downloading Rule Sets.
-Choose the rule sets you wish to use and click "Download" to add them to your OPNsense configuration.
-Ensure that the selected rule sets align with your security requirements and network environment.
+2. Select the rule sets that best fit your security requirements and network environment.
+Click "Download" or the appropriate action to add these rule sets to your OPNsense configuration.

 ### Adding Custom Rules for IDS/IPS on OPNsense
 Here is a custom rule to detect SYN scans.
 A SYN scan is a stealthy scan technique used to determine the status of ports on a target system without completing the TCP handshake.
 This rule can be implemented in Suricata: